Retirement declaration form - a guide

 Completing the form

 Please use black ink and complete all the sections in BLOCK CAPITALS.
-Please ensure that you sign the form twice, at the bottom of page 2 and page 4.
+Please ensure that you sign the form twice in the 2 designated places.

 Your personal details - Complete your personal details in the boxes provided.